From 2023/24, the academic year moves from three terms to two semesters.

 Christmas and Easter breaks won’t be as long, but the teaching periods won’t be as long either.

-Overall, you’ll have the same number of ‘uni’ weeks and the same number of vacation weeks, but your summer vacation will be longer, which will make it easier for you to find work or to take holidays out of term time.
+Overall, you’ll have the same number of ‘uni’ weeks and the same number of vacation weeks.

 The breaks are shorter, but they’re also more frequent - so students can pause and refresh more often, though in most cases not for quite so long.